Tender USS Black Hawk and Squadron 29 destroyers Pillsbury, Pope, John D. Ford, Paul Jones, Peary and Parrott.

 WORLD WAR II

 World War II broke out in Europe in September 1939.
-Very quickly, a dire shortage of escort vessels to combat the U-boat blitz became apparent—a gap the flush-deckers could help fill.
+Very quickly, a dire shortage of escort vessels to combat the U-boat blitz became apparent—a gap the flush deckers could help fill.
 In September 1940, in response to British Prime Minister Churchill’s urgent request, 50 were transferred to the Royal and Canadian navies.
-This left the US Navy with 120 flush-deckers: 72 unconverted destroyers—DesRons 27, 30 and 31’s twenty-seven ships in the Atlantic, DesRon 29’s thirteen ships attached to the Asiatic Fleet, and 32 others assigned to naval districts and other duties—plus 48 conversions (see below).
+This left the US Navy with 120 flush deckers in commission as of 17 October 1941—still more than half of its destroyer force at that time.
+Of these, 72 were designated as destroyers (DD)—DesRons 27, 30 and 31’s twenty-seven ships (which had been modernized with 6 x 3-inch guns for escort duty in the Atlantic), DesRon 29’s thirteen ships attached to the Asiatic Fleet, and 32 others assigned to naval districts and other duties.
+Forty-eight other flush deckers had been converted and redesignated by that time.

 Flush-deckers were prominent in the early events of US involvement in the war: